albikozeli/albikozeli/README.md

 <b>Streamlined Chat Application | C/C++ - g++ - TCP </b><br>
 •	Developed a chat application using C/C++ in a g++ environment, by implementing a client-server model<br>
 •	Created a dual-functionality application that acts both as a Unix shell and a network application, accepting commands and providing specific command outputs<br>
-•	Utilized TCP sockets and the select() system call for handling multiple socket connections without using multi-threading or fork-exec<br>
+•	Utilized TCP sockets and the select() system call for handling multiple socket connections<br>
 •	Ensured the chat app maintains communication via the server, allowing clients to log in, exchange messages, block/unblock clients, and obtain relevant statistics<br>

 </p>